-TSTFAL5 - Power Transmission System of the Automobile and Laboratory - 4 credits (At Mech-Tech Institute, 6 credits)
+TSTFAL5 - Power Transmission System of the Automobile and Laboratory - 4 credits

 One of the most important systems in a vehicle is the powertrain which is composed of the transmission, transfer case and differential.
 This system performs through a series of gears configurations and through computerized hydraulic and electronic components.
 In this course, the students will discuss all of these systems and their functions and will learn to diagnose and repair them and its components.